cesanta/mongoose/examples/device-dashboard/README.md

 - Multiple logins with different permissions (admin and user)
 - Web UI is fully embedded into the server/firmware binary, and does not need a filesystem to serve it.
 UI is resilient to FS problems
-- View and change server settings
+- Administrators can change server settings
 - All changes are propagates to all connected clients
-- Live interactive chat that demonstrates bi-directional data exchange
+- A device is connected to the external MQTT server
+- Logged in clients can send/receive messages to a device which get forwarded to MQTT

 # Screenshots